zxcvbnm8888888888/os-pa4/README.md

 ## Introduction

 Currently, the CPU scheduler of ``xv6`` uses a simple round-robin policy.
-The goal of this project is to understand the scheduling subsystem of the ``xv6`` by implementing a simplified version of the Linux 2.4 scheduler algorithm.
+The goal of this project is to understand the scheduling subsystem of ``xv6`` by implementing a simplified version of the Linux 2.4 scheduler algorithm.

 ## Background